wp-plugins/wp-admin-protection/readme.txt

 5. On administrator's detailed page, you will see `Security Access Options` and configure the access settings
 6. If you need full version, please visit https://www.siteguarding.com/en/wordpress-admin-protection

+> For any questions and support please visit https://www.siteguarding.com/en/wordpress-admin-protection

 == Frequently Asked Questions ==

+= Q: Why should I use WP Admin Protection plugin? =

+A: Our plugin gives extra security for your WordPress website and prevent a brutforce attack to your administrator area.
+Also everytime when you or someone got access to your administrator area, you will get a notigication by email.

+= Q: Will WP Admin Protection plugin slow my site down? =
+A: No.

+= Q: What to do if I have a problem or forgot my `secret key`?

+A: Contact with us (https://www.siteguarding.com/en/contacts), provide FTP access to your website and we will recover/reset your `secret key`.

-= What is the difference between Free and Paid =
+= Q: What is the difference between Free and Paid =

-The difference only in the limits.
+A: The difference only in the limits.
 E.g. in free version the maximum `secret key` is 4 symbols, full version doesnt have this limitation.
 Complete list of the limits you can see here https://www.siteguarding.com/en/wordpress-admin-protection

-= Do you provide support for free version =
+= Q: Do you provide support for free version =

-Yes.
+A: Yes.
+Our contacts are there https://www.siteguarding.com/en/contacts